Alternative names for non-functioning pituitary tumours

 The most common risk of surgery, as well as that of radiotherapy, is damage to the normal pituitary tissue (if this has not already occurred as a result of pressure on the normal pituitary gland by the tumour itself).
 This may result in pituitary failure and deficiency of one, some or all pituitary hormones.
 The deficient hormones will require long-term or lifelong replacement, which is possible through hormone replacement therapy.
 The blood vessels that supply the brain are close by and any damage to them during surgery can very occasionally cause strokes.

 Post-operative bleeding can cause pressure and damage to the eye nerves causing loss of vision.
 This is more commonly temporary, but can be permanent.
 Sometimes there can be a persistent leak of the fluid surrounding the brain from the nose (people often mistake this for a simple runny nose).
-In rare cases, this can lead to an infection called meningitis and will need to treated urgently with antibiotics.
-Further surgical procedure may also be needed to plug the leak.
-In the hands of an experienced surgeon, these complications are all rare.
+In rare cases, this can lead to meningitis and may need a surgical procedure to plug the leak.
+In the hands of an experienced surgeon, these complications are all very rare.

 What are the longer-term implications of non-functioning pituitary tumours?